-His persecution of Lester Hunt ended in tragedy.
+The persecution of Lester Hunt ended in tragedy.

 It would be nice to be able to forget about historical characters like Styles Bridges.
 Unfortunately it’s difficult.
 The official New Hampshire governor’s mansion bears his name, as does a highway and various other taxpayer-purchased facilities.

 An export from his home state of Maine, Bridges came to power in 1934 when he won election as governor of New Hampshire.
 He moved on to the U.S. Senate in 1937, and rose to the rank of chairman of the Senate Appropriations Committee.

 A favorite of William Loeb, publisher of the Manchester Union Leader, he made his mark as an ally of Wisconsin Sen. Joe McCarthy, who orchestrated his famous red scare and lavender scare.
 Bridges avidly collected rumors and innuendo about his political enemies — and even his allies.

 Bridges is probably best known for the quip that he started out one of the poorest men in the Senate and died a millionaire.
 Even then, politics was a useful business for a man on the make.

 Still, his sleazy persecution of Lester Hunt ranks right up there as one of his most notable achievements.
 The events took place in 1953 and 1954.
 The Senate was controlled by Democrats by a one-vote margin.
 McCarthy had ripped through Washington like a tornado, and his antics still played well with the public, though he was losing some steam.